OpenSTEF/openstef/docs/sql_database_diagram.rst

 | active         | bool     | activity status       | 1               |
 +----------------+----------+-----------------------+-----------------+

-**Customer** : A customer is a collection of prediction jobs.
+**Customer** : A customer is a collection of predictions.
 This can be a collection of predictions belonging to a customer but also a collection of prediction belonging to a specific location or substation.

 customersApiKeys
 ----------------